 Lactation Centers and Nursing Mothers Room

-Currently MSP Airport offers two lactation centers at Terminal 1 - one near Gate F2 and the other near Gate C13.
+Currently MSP Airport offers three lactation centers at Terminal 1 - near Gate F2, above the entrance to Concourse E on the mezzanine level and near Gate C13.
 There's also a center at Terminal 2 between Gates H10 and H11.

 These secure, sanitary rooms feature a deep sink for cleaning equipment, easily accessible electrical outlets, soft lighting, artwork and comfortable seating.

-For access to the center on Concourse F, visit the Information Booth in the Airport Mall located near the entrance to Concourse F. For access to the center on Concourse C, visit the Information Booth across from Gate C12.
+For access to the centers, visit the nearest Information Booth.
 The assistant will provide you access to the room.
-If the booth is unmanned, call the manager on duty at 612-366-6069 who will send an attendant to open the center.
+If the Information Booth is on staff, call the manager on duty at 612-366-6069 who will send an attendant to open the center.

 Additional locations are also in the works.

 Many families who have children with special needs avoid flying because they are unsure how their children will respond.
 In an effort to ease the anxiety associated with an airport visit and flying, the Metropolitan Airports Commission, Fraser and the Autism Society of Minnesota (AuSM) have teamed up to create the Navigating MSP program.
 The program includes several events, all designed specifically for individuals with special needs, that guide families through the steps of an airport visit, from walking in the door to finding their seats on a plane.
 Click here for more information about the program.

 Questions?
 Contact Shelly Lopez at 612-726-5239 or Shelly.Lopez@mspmac.org.